Bug report #6222

 My advice would be to save new and modified symbols and ramps when dialog is closed (i.e. in save()), to replicate previous behaviour - although this might be tricky given sql storage.
 The idea is this should work both in UI and also outside of it, without having to call addSymbol() and saveSymbol() - addSymbol() followed by save() should work as before.

 Also, changing existing symbol or color ramp does not work (they are not saved and reloaded when qgis is restarted) - so a bit or work is needed to resolve these 2 issues.

 I will file another bug report on that.
 Thanks

 diff --git a/src/gui/symbology-ng/qgsstylev2managerdialog.cpp b/src/gui/symbology-ng/qgsstylev2managerdialog.cpp index 17d21b9..d8bc2e0 100644 --- a/src/gui/symbology-ng/qgsstylev2managerdialog.cpp +++ b/src/gui/symbology-ng/qgsstylev2managerdialog.cpp @@ -437,6 +437,8 @@ QString QgsStyleV2ManagerDialog::addColorRampStatic( QWidget* parent, QgsStyleV2 // add new symbol to style and re-populate the list style->addColorRamp( name, ramp ); + // TODO groups and tags + style->saveColorRamp( name, ramp, 0, QStringList() ); return name; }

-#5 Updated by Arunmozhi P over 8 years ago
+#5 Updated by Arunmozhi P almost 9 years ago

 IMHO, I think we should perhaps do away with the save() altogether and embrace saveSymbol(...) and saveColorRamp(...) instead.